Murder of Caroline Glachan: Murder

 Glachan lived in Bonhill.
 On the night of 24 August, Glachan planned to meet her boyfriend at a bridge after being cautioned against this by her best friend.
-Caroline was last seen as she walked along Dillichip Loan to a friend's house from shops on the Ladyton estate at Renton after spending the evening with friends.
+Caroline was last seen as she walked along Dillichip Loan to a friend's house from shops on the Ladyton estate in Bonhill after spending the evening with friends.
 She was walking towards Dillichip Bridge and then on to the river towpath as a shortcut.

 Her partly submerged body was found in the River Leven, near Place of Bonhill in Renton the following day by a passer-by.
 She was found with extensive injuries to her scalp, face and neck sustained from blunt force trauma.
 The day her body was discovered by police was on her mother's 40th birthday.
 A pathologist found that ten "significant blows" to the head had rendered her unconscious before she went into the river.
 A group of teenagers verbally abused her and repeatedly kicked and punched her on the head and body using a blunt instrument of some kind.
 The cause of death was considered to be drowning.

 Glachan's funeral was held on 26 February 1997 in Alexandria.

 Investigation

 The prime suspect was her boyfriend at the time, Robert O'Brien.
-A taxi driver who knew Caroline witnessed a hooded figure further down the street, walking about 30 yards behind her.
+A taxi driver who knew Caroline witnessed a hooded figure farther down the street, walking about 30 yards behind her.
 One key witness was a four-year-old boy.
 He had claimed witnessing a girl fall into the river.

 In September 2006, a £15,000 reward was offered for information.
 In 2015, a further appeal was made by Police Scotland.